johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

   - ACoS Calculator: To calculate Advertising Cost of Sales.
   - Profit Margin Calc: To calculate profit margins.
   - Campaign Card: Displays key campaign metrics, including ACoS, CTR, Conversion Rate, and campaign status (Active, Paused, Out of Budget, Ended).
 Also includes RoAS.
-  - CSV Data Upload & Mapping: The `GenericCsvDataMapper` component is used for mapping CSV columns.
-It now includes a preview of the CSV data and a "Download Sample CSV" button.
   - Optimal Price Calc: To help determine optimal pricing strategies.

 ### 5.4.
 PPC & Ads